The Ultimate List of Rainy Day Things to Do in Atlanta

 Everyone’s favorite toy brick is the centerpiece of this center that is a great place to take the kids on a rainy day.
 There are rides, activity stations, a 4D movie theater and so much more, all under one roof.
 It is a fun and educational spot for families with kids of all ages.
 Located within Phipps Plaza.

 Marietta Fire Museum

 The Marietta Fire museum offers a free tour of fire memorabilia including vehicles, uniforms and more.
 The gift shop includes shirts, hats and other souvenir items.
-Open Monday through Friday, it’s a must visit for firefighting buffs.
+A must-visit for firefighting buffs.

 Museum of Design Atlanta

 Art and design buffs love checking out MODA, the only museum in the Southeast devoted exclusively to the study and celebration of all things design.
 While providing community outreach and education, MODA also offers exhibitions highlighting architecture, industrial and product design, interiors and furniture, graphics, fashion and more.
 This is a great stop for families with older kids or couples looking for a unique date night.

 Public Markets for Food and Shopping

 Got cabin fever and just itching to get out of the house?
 Head to one of Atlanta’s public market spaces for food, shopping and fun.
 Both Krog Street Market and Ponce City Market offer great indoor spaces for shopping, dining.
 Be sure to check the event calendars for classes, pop-ups, workshops and more.